-So, in this post we’re going to look at the benefits of turmeric and how to include into your PCOS care plan.
+In this article we’re going to look at the potential benefits of turmeric for PCOS and the different ways you can add it to your care plan.

 Note: this post contains some affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.

 BENEFITS OF TURMERIC AND HOW IT CAN HELP PCOS

 The most researched compound in turmeric is curcumin.
 Curcumin is an antioxidant that is said to lower inflammation at the molecular level (source).

 This can be incredibly helpful for PCOS because chronic inflammation and elevated cortisol usually go together.

 And once cortisol is high, then this can also contribute to:

 All three of the above are common in women with PCOS.
 So, addressing the underlying inflammation with an herb like turmeric, could provide much needed relief from PCOS symptoms.